Spring Registration is now open for all students. Register Now!

 Protection and Accommodations:

-protections and accommodations are available to an individual reporting the
+protections and accommodations are available under this policy:

 College Student Conduct Procedures: